MAHABHARATA: THE WAY OF LIFE

 The thirteen years exile inspires us to thrive and forget the word ’survive’.
-Pandavas taught us the sustainable model of life and demonstrates to us that real spirit lies in transformation, innovation and thriving.
+Pandavas taught us the sustainable model of life and demonstrate to us that real spirit lies in transformation, innovation, and thriving.
 Yudhishthira manifests the true essence of human life is to create something sustainable or of eternal value in your lifetime.

 Follow his path, to see the world from his perspective!

 The ability to accept the truth, consume the truth with accountability, and move with that truth shows Yudhishthira’s powerful association with Dharma.
 The eternal saga of truth will go on, look for that monumental moment that will grasp your feelings and rekindle the desire to reach new horizons of thoughts, and embrace the truth.

 Mahabharata shows the way of life, but Yudhishthira is the only character who reveals the way of living life.
 Mahabharata is a grand epic and we cannot analyze it in one article or through one character or by one person’s thoughts.

 I feel more inclined to study Yudhishthira for his extraordinary and impossible accomplishment of conquering death.
 He gained victory over death which no other character could achieve.
 Ashwattama is alive bearing Krishna’s curse, roaming invisibly, carrying people’s sins on his head and suffering in pain, bleeding on his forehead and incurable scars.
 Such a life is not an achievement.